-In terms of the zone objectives, the bulk and scale of the proposed development is generally consistent within the locality.
-The proposed increase to the height control will not result in adverse impacts on the amenity of existing and future residential premises.

-The proposed has been designed to meet the day to day needs of the residents and will provide an active use of the common open space of the strata unit.
+In terms of the zone objectives, the locality surrounding the site is displaying evidence of a renewal process, with medium to high density residential developments.
+The bulk and scale of the proposed development is generally consistent with most residential buildings in the locality.
+The proposed awning has been designed to meet the day to day needs of residents and will provide an active use of the private open space of the dwelling.

-The objectives of the Height of Buildings control remain relevant, and the proposed development is generally consistent with, or not antipathetic to, the objectives of the Height of Buildings control, notwithstanding the numerical variation.
+The objectives of the Height of Buildings control remain relevant, and the proposed development is generally consistent with, or not antipathetic to, the objectives of the Height of Buildings control, notwithstanding the minor numerical variation.